hamarituc/gentoo-overlay/README.md

 This ebuild is based more recent version than found in the gentoo mainline repo.

+### peda

+peda is an extension package to the GNU Debugger.

+Acknowledgement: The ebuild is based on the [Pentoo](https://www.pentoo.ch/) Project.

 ### pwndbg

 pwndbg is a GDB frontend.